daneden/daneden.me/README.md

 Welcome to the innards of [my website](http://daneden.me).
 It’s built using [Next.js](http://nextjs.org/) and deployed on [Vercel](https://vercel.com/home).

+This is a small change to test a GitHub action.

 ## Installation

 If you want to run this site locally: